deepit-at/deepit-at.github.io/_posts/2018-08-28-dynamic-copyright-footer-with-jekyll.md

 ---

 As you might have noticed, I am using Jekyll for this blog.
-I keep tinkering with it, instead of writing some articles.
-So I decided maybe I should write some article about ... my tinkering with Jekyll.
+I keep tinkering with it, instead of writing some blog posts.
+So I decided maybe I should write some post about ... my tinkering with Jekyll.

 Sound's good ?
 Here we go!